iBaa/PlexConnect/support/IOS_jailbreak/readme.txt

-You can install everything from your IOS device if desired using the following Webserver hosting your cert or a website e.g. www.zippyshare.com Safari download manager (Cydia) ifile (cydia)
+You can install everything from your IOS device if desired using the following Webserver or a website hosting your cert
+  Safari download manager (Cydia) ifile (cydia)

-To keep plexconnect running without your wifi shutting off turn on airplay mode reconnect desired wifi restart ios device unlock ios device to enable wifi while in airplane mode
+To keep plexconnect running without your wifi shutting off turn on airplay mode (this will disable your wifi) reconnect desired wifi restart ios device unlock ios device to enable wifi while in airplane mode